 RIVM estimates that, as a result of air pollution in the Netherlands, approximately 3000 people die a few months prematurely every year.
 Lengthy exposure to particulate matter can aggravate illnesses such as disorders as cardiovascular and bronchial and lung diseases.
 Air pollution is a threat to the diversity of plants and wildlife.

 Air Quality measurements and models

 Air pollution transports beyond country borders and is thus an international responsibility.
-RIVM therefore also plays an important role in European context with compiling air pollution levels (measurements and models).
+RIVM therefore also plays an important role in the European context by compiling air pollution levels (measurements and models).

 Effects on the environment

-Internationally RIVM is also involved with (the development of) air pollution and biodiversity.
-We do this by compiling both measurements and expertise from the whole world in order to model the effects.
-In this way we can ascertain the efficiency of certain regulations which are in place to reduce air pollution.
+Internationally, RIVM is also involved with (the development of) air pollution and biodiversity.
+We do this by compiling both measurements and expertise from the whole world to model the effects.
+In this way, we can ascertain the efficiency of certain regulations which are in place to reduce air pollution.